zzhikai/tp/docs/DeveloperGuide.md

 3. The predicate is then passed into `Model#updateSearchApplicantList()` to filter and display applicants with partial name matching of "David" in LinkedOUT.

+Example 2
-4. The user enters `search j/Software Engineer` command to search for applicants in LinkedOUT.
+1. The user enters `search j/Software Engineer` command to search for applicants in LinkedOUT.

-5. The input keywords will be passed into `SearchCommandParser` and creates a `JobContainsKeywordsPredicate` if the keywords are not empty.
+2. The input keywords will be passed into `SearchCommandParser` and creates a `JobContainsKeywordsPredicate` if the keywords are not empty.

-6. The predicate is then passed into `Model#updateDefaultApplicantList()` to filter and display applicants with partial job name matching of "Software" or "Engineer"  in LinkedOUT.
+3. The predicate is then passed into `Model#updateSearchApplicantList()` to filter and display applicants with partial job name matching of "Software" or "Engineer"  in LinkedOUT.

 The following sequence diagram shows how the search operation works: